 Type of Absence Definition Example Excused Absence An absence for which the school is notified by a parent or guardian via telephone or excuse note.
-These absences are still charged toward a student's attendance record (unless they are excused AND non-chargeable).
+These absences are still charged toward a student's attendance record (unless they are excused AND non- chargeable).
 Illness Medical/Dental Appt.
 Death in the Family Legal Obligations Motor Vehicle Obligations Family Illness Family Visitations Unexcused Absence Any absence for which the school does not receive a telephone call or excuse note.
 These absences are charge toward a student's attendance record and may lead to a more immediate loss of school credit.
-Class Cuts School Cuts Excused and An absence that the school does not count toward a student's attendance College Visits

-Non-Chargeable record due to the nature of the School Approved
+Class Cuts School Cuts Excused and Non- Chargeable Absence An absence that the school does not count toward a student's attendance record due to the nature of the absence.
+College Visits School Approved Professional Obligations School Sponsored Events

-Absence absence.
-Professional Obligations

-Absence School Sponsored Events

 VII.
-EARLY DISMISSAL
+Early Dismissal

 Students are permitted to have an early dismissal with written permission from the listed parent or guardian.
 Parents must email the front office or student must present parent note to the front office.
 Inherent in the presentation of the note granting student permission to be dismissed is the parent's understanding that the school is not liable for the welfare of the student once he exits the school.
 The front office will inform faculty of student's early dismissal.
-It is student's responsibility to report to the main office prior to early dismissal to sign-out.
+It is student's responsibility to report to the main office prior to early dismissal to signout.